hydego17/github-dev/README.md

 yarn
 ```

-### Make sure you have the access token for github API
+### Make sure you have the access token for Github API

 To get started, go to to your **Github** > **Settings** > **Developer Settings** > **Perconal Access Tokens** and generate a new one.